BenLam2000/Uni_projects/ECE4078-Intelligent Robotics-2023-G2/README.md

 *pic of trilateration custom drawn*

-Therefore, we switched to localization using trilateration, where the robot is able to estimate its location with just distance measurements of any 3 observed markers while rotating on the spot.
+Therefore, we switched to localization using <a href="https://www.101computing.net/cell-phone-trilateration-algorithm/" target="_blank">trilateration</a>, where the robot is able to estimate its location with just distance measurements of any 3 observed markers while rotating on the spot.
 We found this method to be more robust and consistent because it is independent of previous location estimates along the path, unlike SLAM, whose error will accumulate as the robot deviates more from its desired trajectory.

 ## 3.2: Obtaining Relative Fruit Distance Using Object Recognition
 To recognize the fruits, we have trained a YOLOv8 object detection model with our custom generated dataset (10000 images) consisting of superimposed fruits and other obstacles onto background images of the arena.
 Data augmentation techniques were used to increase variation and dataset size to make the model recognize the fruits under different lighting conditions and from differnt angles.